openstack/governance/goals/template.rst

 Explain what the goal is in general terms.
 Include the reasoning and justification for applying the goal to all OpenStack projects.

+:Storyboard Board: <put the link to the tracking board here>
+:Storyboard Story: <put the link to the story for this goal here>

 Gerrit Topic
 ============